pcdummy/lxd-pkg-ubuntu/meta/readme.md

 LXD - the container lightervisor

-Network aware container manager based on LXC.
+LXD is a network-aware container manager based on LXC.
+It allows running machine containers in much the same way one runs VMs, including snapshots, live migration and image management.